-- 14:8.1 When the Superintendent determines that a vacancy exists in an administrative/supervisory position it shall be posted as cited in Section 14:2.1. - 14:8.2 The Superintendent shall establish in consultation with Association leadership, a procedure to provide employee input into the selection of District building level administrators.
+- When the Superintendent determines that a vacancy exists m an administrative/supervisory position it shall be posted as cited in Section 14:2.1. - 14:8.2 The Superintendent shall establish in consultation with Association leadership, a procedure to provide employee input into the selection of District building level administrators.

-EMPLOYEE APPRAISAL
+ARTICLE 15 EMPLOYEE APPRAISAL